9 Essential CMMC Level 3 Controls for C-Suite Leaders

 Implement Configuration Management Practices

 Configuration management practices are vital for safeguarding the safety and integrity of information systems.
 By ensuring that all configurations are documented, authorized, and regularly reviewed, organizations can significantly reduce their risk of breaches.
 Did you know that over 31% of cloud breaches stem from misconfiguration and manual errors?
-This statistic underscores the urgent need for .
+This statistic underscores the urgent need for action.
 C-Suite leaders must prioritize these practices as part of their overall cybersecurity strategy, particularly to comply with CMMC Level 3 controls.

 To establish robust baselines for system configurations, leaders should adopt a systematic approach.
 This includes: